High Assurance for Distributed Cyber Physical Systems

 • Conference Paper

-This conference paper appears in Proceedings of the 2015 European Conference on Software Architecture Workshops (ECSAW).
+This conference paper appears in the proceedings of the 2015 European Conference on Software Architecture Workshops (ECSAW).
 Article No. 6